1998apoorvmalik/machine-learning-engineer-capstone/README.md

-# Udacity Capstone Project
-# Machine Learning Nanodegree 2019
+# Udacity Machine Learning Nanodegree Capstone Project
 This repository contains the final capstone project for the [Udacity Machine Learning Engineer Nanodegree](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009t) program.

 In this project we have trained a Deep Neural Network to play the classic game Atari Breakout.
 The neural network model is trained with the help of DQN algorithm.